praveen-max-gamer/my_linux_journey/README.md

 # my_linux_journey
+Just started with my Linux learnings.
+I will post stuffs such as ,
+* Random user-space C, Python tinkerings.
-Contains source code from my talks at ChennaiPy
+* Upload source code from my talks at various events.